artem179/SearchEngine_Shafarostov_Artem/README.md

 that you want to find in the database and returns the list of all documents containing given string.
 Text is being searched using mongodb's text indexes, and it behaves like described [here](http://docs.mongodb.org/manual/reference/operator/query/text/#search-field).
-So, for example, if you want to search for a phrase `good morning`, you have to path string `"\"good morning\""` to the find_occurences function.
+So, for example, if you want to search for a phrase `good morning`, you have to pass string `"\"good morning\""` to the find_occurences function.
 `Search.py` can also be used as a script, run `python Search.py --help` for more info.